mloncode/uast2pl/README.md

 ...
 ```

-which can be transpiled to prolog program:
+what can be transformed into a prolog program:
 ```prolog
 % ...
 role0('Identifier').